mrtcemberci/C-redis/README.md

 - Server security and DoS attack mitigation

 # Core Architecture
+- Pluggable Network Backend: Features a v-table based IOBackend abstraction (include/io_backend.h), allowing the event loop to be swapped at runtime.
+Includes implementations for epoll (default) and io_uring (using submission queues).
+New backends can be implemented by defining a new IOBackend struct.
-- Fully Asynchronous I/O: Uses epoll in Edge-Triggered (EPOLLET) mode for both EPOLLIN (reads) and EPOLLOUT (writes).
+- Fully Asynchronous I/O: Uses Edge-Triggered notification for both reads and writes.
 - Custom Key-Value Store: A from-scratch, resizing HashMap built with separate-chaining, proven Valgrind-clean for zero memory leaks.
 Also features a custom iterator API.
 - Robust State-Machine Parser: A hand-written parser for a text protocol with full quote-support (e.g., SET "my key" "my value").
 - Dynamic Client Buffers: Client read (realloc) and write (queue_client_response) buffers are fully dynamic, handling partial/streamed network data and large responses without blocking.